 - Scribal Correction and Literary Craft: English Manuscripts 1375-1510 (joint winner of the DeLong Prize for book history in 2015)

-I studied and formerly taught in Cambridge, and I've had visiting research or teaching posts in the USA.
-As well as teaching in Oxford, I am Executive Secretary of the Early English Text Society and one of the editors of The Review of English Studies.
+I have also co-edited The Production of Books in England 1350-1500 and a Middle English translation from Petrarch.
+Outside Oxford, I am the executive secretary of the Early English Text Society and one of the editors of The Review of English Studies.

-Teaching Areas: In the Faculty of English I primarily teach for the MSt. course in English Language and Literature 650-1550 and the new paper in 'Material Texts' for Course II, the special option in medieval literature which some undergaduates choose.
-I supervise or have supervised doctoral research on topics ranging from twelfth-century manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices in the thirteenth, fourteenth and fifteenth centuries.
+Teaching Areas: In the Faculty of English I teach for the MSt. course in English Language and Literature 650-1550, for the undergraduate Course II papers on The Lyric and on Material Texts and for the undergraduate course I paper on literature 1350-1550.
+I have supervised doctoral research on topics ranging from manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices from the 1100s to the 1500s.